top of page

 Current Research: Caring among Equals

-Previous Research: Moral Equality and Vulnerability
+Previous Research: Equality and Vulnerability

 PhD Project: Relational Equality and Punishment

 In my doctoral thesis, I started reflecting on the nature of equality by defending a relational understanding of equality.
-I explored some implications that the commitment to equality, understood as a property of social relations, has on our understanding of the relationship between those who commit criminal offences and the state as well as other members of the political community.
+I explored some implications that the commitment to equality, understood as a property of social relations, has on our understanding of the relationship between those who commit criminal offences and the state, as well as other members of the political community.
 This project allowed me to combine my interests in egalitarianism and in the philosophy of criminal punishment and to reflect on some of the ways in which the criminal justice system stigmatises and excludes those who are punished, including the removal of voting rights and the expression of blame by the state.
 Looking at the social meaning of the actions of the state, I also explored how these forms of exclusion intersect with existing inequalities, especially race and class inequalities.
 Moreover, I had the chance to explore two under-researched themes in the social egalitarian literature: the relevance for the realisation of social equality of the distribution of social esteem, and of the attitudes expressed by the state through its policies and laws.
 From my PhD thesis, I published three articles, one on criminal blame, one on penal disenfranchisement and one on inequalities of esteem.